Interpretation of neutral charm mesons near threshold as unparticles

-{\bf Two-Charm-Meson Unparticle.} The low-energy interactions of charm mesons are dominated by the exchange of pions.
-The corresponding energy scale is $m_\pi^2/(2M_D) \approx 9$~MeV, where $m_\pi$ is the pion mass and $M_D$ is a charm-meson mass.
-This is a little larger than the energy difference $\varepsilon_0=8.2$~MeV between the thresholds for the charged-charm-meson pair $D^{*+}D^-$ and the neutral-charm-meson pair $D^{*0} \bar D^0$.
+{\bf Two-Charm-Meson Unparticle.} The LHCb collaboration has analyzed the line shape of $X(3872)$ in the $J/\psi\,\pi^+\pi^-$ channel using a Flatte-inspired amplitude~\cite{Aaij:2020qga}.
+In addition to the pole for $X$ near the $D^{*0}\bar D^0$ threshold, their fitted amplitude has a second pole about 3.6~MeV below the threshold.
+We adopt $\varepsilon_0 = 3.6$~MeV as an estimate of the energy scale associated with the range of interactions between charm mesons.
 The behavior of a system of neutral charm mesons whose kinetic energies in their CM frame are all in the scaling region between $|\varepsilon_X|$ and $\varepsilon_0$ is approximately scale invariant.
 In the limit $\varepsilon_X \to 0$, their low-energy behavior can be described by a nonrelativistic conformal field theory.
 A system of neutral charm mesons created by a local operator with definite scaling dimension in this field theory is an unparticle.
 For the operator that creates charm mesons in the resonant $C\!=\!+$ channel $(D^{*0} \bar{D}^0+D^0 \bar{D}^{*0})/\sqrt2$, the lowest scaling dimension is $\Delta_2=2$.
 We refer to the system created by this operator, which consists of $D^{*0} \bar{D}^0$ and $D^0 \bar{D}^{*0}$ scattering states and also the $X(3872)$ resonance, as the {\it $X$ unparticle} (see Fig.~\ref {fig:Xpoint}(a).).
 The corresponding scaling dimension for the $C\!=\!-$ channel $(D^{*0} \bar{D}^0-D^0 \bar{D}^{*0})/\sqrt2$ is 3, twice the scaling dimension 3/2 of an operator that creates a single nonrelativistic particle.
 The smoking gun for the $X$ unparticle is power-law behavior determined by the scaling dimension $\Delta_2=2$.

 Given any exclusive reaction that produces $X(3872)$ and a single recoiling particle with relative momentum much larger than $\sqrt{2 M_D\varepsilon_0}$, the $X$ unparticle can be observed by measuring the momentum distribution of that particle in the corresponding inclusive reaction.
 The $X$ unparticle appears as a narrow peak in the momentum distribution related by kinematics to a peak near 3872~MeV in the invariant mass distribution of the other particles.
 An example is the inclusive decay $B^\pm \to K^\pm+\mathrm{anything}$.
 The BaBar collaboration has collected a sample of fully reconstructed $B^\pm$ events in $e^+e^-$ annihilation at the $\Upsilon(4S)$ resonance, and then measured the momentum of a $K^\pm$ in the events \cite{Lees:2019xea}.
 In addition to peaks in the momentum distribution associated with known charmonium states, there is a significant peak near 1141~MeV corresponding to recoil against a system with invariant mass near 3872~MeV.
 This peak can be identified with the $X$ unparticle.